 There are several factors that can affect your access to a New Relic feature, or New Relic data.

 User-related settings can impact what features or data you have access to.
-Potential impacts include:
+Potential factors that can affect access include:

-- Your user type (basic user or full user).
+- Your user type (basic, core, or full platform).

 - Your assigned roles.
 How your user roles and permissions work depends on which user model you're on:

 - Too many simultaneous logins.
 A New Relic user can have a maximum of either three concurrent active sessions, or three unique IP addresses in use at any given time.